 In this sectionIn this section

-The Global Plan of Action for Sustainable Energy in Situations of Displacement, or GPA, is a non-binding framework that provides a collaborative agenda for concrete actions to ensure that all refugees and displaced people enjoy safe access to affordable, reliable, sustainable, and modern energy services by 2030.
+The Global Platform for Action for Sustainable Energy in Situations of Displacement, or GPA, is a non-binding framework that provides a collaborative agenda for concrete actions to ensure that all refugees and displaced people enjoy safe access to affordable, reliable, sustainable, and modern energy services by 2030.

 The GPA strives to remove barriers to energy access in humanitarian settings.
 It promotes and contributes to the humanitarian sector's transition to renewable energy, which will increase efficiency and reduce costs and carbon emissions.
 Hosted by the United Nations Institute for Training and Research (UNITAR), the GPA Coordination Unit galvanises collective action towards the GPA's realisation.